Do you know that Bioprinting will replace organ donors?

 - Enhanced functioning of tissues

-- Increase lung capacity and therefore oxygen levels in the blood
+- Increases oxygen levels in the blood by improving the lung capacity

-- Reduce the efforts of doctors and tissue engineers
+- Reduces the efforts of doctors and tissue engineers

 - Less likelihood of rejection after transplantation

-- Help in easy analysis of the effect of drugs on the human body
+- Helps in easy analysis of the effect of drugs on the human body

 - Can avoid organ trafficking

-- Rising questions about the failure of organs in accordance with the functions of neighboring body parts
+- Questions are rising about the failure of the organ with respect to the neighboring body parts functioning

 - The patient might develop autoimmune to destroy donated tissue